Elouise Westbrook

 Elouise Westbrook (1915–2011) was an American housing rights and health activist in San Francisco.
-She was one of five activists that made up the Big Five of Bayview.
+She was one of five activists that made up the Big Five of Bayview, a group of African American women who organized to protect affordable housing, defend civil rights, and bring public services to the Bayview-Hunters Point neighborhood.
 Elouise is also the Great-Grandmother of NBA player Drew Gooden.
+Her legacy is honored through multiple public facilities in San Francisco, including the Westbrook Plaza Health Center.